mortonfox/flagstack-deployer-goes-brrr/README.md

 ## Introduction

-The only purpose of this Chrome extension is to "click" on the green flag to deploy a green flag when you type the shortcut key on the [Flagstack map page](https://www.flagstack.net/map).
+The purpose of this Chrome extension is to add keyboard shortcuts to help you deploy green flags on the [Flagstack map page](https://www.flagstack.net/map).
 This makes the workflow a bit easier when you are deploying a lot of green flags on the map.

 Note: You need a premium membership to deploy green flags via the website map.